ServicesCybersecurity

 The Threat Landscape for Small Businesses

 Small businesses are not too small to be targeted by cybercriminals.
 In fact, they are frequently preferred targets precisely because they tend to have weaker defenses than large enterprises while still holding valuable data — customer records, financial information, employee data, and access to banking systems.
 Ransomware attacks on small businesses have increased dramatically in recent years, and the average cost of a ransomware incident — including downtime, recovery, and potential ransom payment — now exceeds $200,000.
 Business email compromise, where attackers impersonate executives or vendors to redirect payments, costs small businesses billions annually.
-These are not abstract risks; they are happening to businesses like yours in Westchester County.
+These are not abstract risks; they are happening to businesses like yours all over the world.
+As of the time up this last blog update, there were 1.36 Billion hack attempts in the US, 1.89 Billion in India, 2.4 Billion in the UK.
+Things to keep in mind: these were in 24 hours, the amount changes daily and can rise or fall significantly, and this vendor only equates to about 1% of global reporting.
+1.36 Billion hack attempts is only 1%!
+Let that sink in.
+These are often AI automated, scripted, high volume attacks, frequently by Nation State actors with deep budgets.

 What a Security Assessment Covers

 Our cybersecurity assessments begin with a structured review of your current environment.
 We examine your network perimeter — firewall configuration, open ports, and remote access methods.
 We review endpoint security across all devices, including whether antivirus and endpoint detection tools are current and properly configured.
 We assess email security, including spam filtering, phishing protection, and whether your domain has proper SPF, DKIM, and DMARC records configured.
 We review user account management, including password policies, multi-factor authentication adoption, and whether former employees still have active accounts.
-And we assess backup and recovery capabilities.
-The output is a prioritized list of findings with specific remediation recommendations.
+We check for desktop remote access programs not authorized by the employer and we assess backup and recovery capabilities.
+The report is a prioritized list of findings with specific remediation recommendations.

 Firewall Configuration

 A firewall is the first line of defense for any network, but a misconfigured firewall can provide a false sense of security while leaving significant gaps.
-We configure and maintain firewalls for small business networks, including Cisco, SonicWall, and Ubiquiti equipment.
-Proper firewall configuration includes blocking unnecessary inbound traffic, restricting outbound traffic to known-good destinations, logging traffic for review, and configuring intrusion detection rules.
-We also configure split tunneling for VPN users, guest network isolation, and application-layer filtering where appropriate.
+We configure and maintain firewalls for small business networks, including Cisco, SonicWall, and WatchGuard equipment.
+Proper firewall configuration includes blocking unnecessary inbound traffic, filtering Global Locations from which you do not need IP traffic, occasionally restricting outbound traffic to known-good destinations or blocking certain website classifications, logging traffic for review, and configuring intrusion detection rules.
+We also configure VPNs for users, guest network isolation, and application-layer filtering where appropriate.

 Multi-Factor Authentication